aerogear/graphback/docs/clientsidequeries.md

 ## Autogenerating forms based on server-side schema

-For react based applications developers can use [uniform.tools](https://uniforms.tools) Unofirms can be used along with generated client queries to automatically build dynamic forms with labales and validation.
+For react based applications developers can use [uniform.tools](https://uniforms.tools).
+Uniforms can be used along with generated client queries to automatically build dynamic forms with labales and validation.